akabanov/sneaky_bird_apps_template/readme-prerequisites.md

 Generate iOS code signing certificate (same page, "codemagic.yaml settings -> code signing identities").

-Most teams working with CI/CD only need the **Distribution** certificate since test builds typically go through TestFlight.
+Most teams working with CI/CD only need the **Distribution** certificate for their iOS app builds.
+This applies to both internal and external TestFlight testing.
-You'd only need both if you have a specific requirement for installing development builds directly on devices outside of TestFlight.
+You'd only need a Development certificate if you have a specific requirement for installing builds directly on devices outside of TestFlight (like through direct download or third-party distribution platforms).

-Call it `distribution_certificate`.
+Note that TestFlight functions as your delivery mechanism regardless of whether you're using internal testers (members of your App Store Connect team) or external beta testing groups.

+Name it `distribution_certificate` in case you'd need advanced signing configuration later.

 Note the reference name, password, and download the certificate.